 Graphic Design Studio II

-This course will focus on the analysis, creation and use of imagery for communication purposes.
+This course will focus on the analysis, creation and use of imagery for communication purposes, along with an introduction to symbol and icon design as it relates to branding.
 Processes and techniques for creating images are explored.
 Projects incorporate symbolism, concept development and integration of image and text.
 This course will build upon the principles and theories learned in Graphic Design Studio I with project solutions developed for print media, motion and digital use.
-(Prerequisites: GRDE-106 and GRDE-107 or equivalent courses.
+(Pre-requisites: GRDE-106 and (GRDE-107 or FDTN-141) or equivalent courses.)
+Lab 3, Studio 2 (Fall or Spring).

 History of Graphic Design (WI-PR)

-Students will expand upon the principles of grid theory, text and display typography, sequence, page layout, and type and image integration as they relate to a range of design applications: posters, instructional materials, brochures, magazines, books, etc. Visual organization and message communication are stressed.
-This course builds upon the content taught in Typography and Design Imagery courses.
-Appropriate layout and imaging software skills are integrated.
-(Prerequisites: GRDE-201 and GRDE-202 or equivalent courses.)
+Students will expand upon the principles of grid theory, text and display typography, sequence, page layout, and type and image integration as they relate to a range of design applications: posters, instructional materials, brochures, magazines, books, etc. Visual organization, message communication, and imaging and page layout software skills are integrated in the course.
+(Prerequisite: GRDE-201 or GRDE-202 or equivalent course.)
+Lab 3, Studio 2 (Fall or Spring).

 Interactive Design I